GunaKoppula/ERAV1-Session-5/README.md

 ## Usage
 ### model.py

-- First we import the important libraries and packages.
+- First we import the neccessary libraries.

 ```ruby
 import torch.nn as nn
 import torch.nn.functional as F
 ```
-- Next we build a simple Neural Network model.
+- Next we build a simple Neural Network.
 Here, we use the nn package to implement our model.
 For this, we define a **class Net()** and pass **nn.Module** as the parameter.

 ```ruby